isegkos/pwd-canvas-sketch/README.md

 - to open an existing sketch:
   - canvas-sketch sketch.js

+You can use the canvas-sketch-util library and the --output option in the commands.
+The ffmpeg is also installed in the environment.
 Whenever you want to stop working on a sketch and start/open another sketch, press CTRL+C and give the next canvas-sketch command.

 If you type exit and press ENTER you will leave the environment.
 If you want to start the environment again in the same PWD instance/session, run the following command again:
 - docker-compose run --rm -p 8888:9966 node sh